semgrep/semgrep-docs/docs/getting-started.md

 # Run Semgrep locally

-Start by running [Semgrep CLI](https://github.com/returntocorp/semgrep/) locally to scan your code.
+Start by running [Semgrep](https://github.com/returntocorp/semgrep/) locally to scan your code.
 It runs offline on uncompiled code: **no code leaves your machine**.

 Install Semgrep using Homebrew or pip, or run without installation via Docker: